fb-co/devsbunker/important_todo.md

 -   [x] desktop and mobile settings page needs some polishing

+-   [ ] carousel broken when there are no images

 ## Low Priority

 -   [x] Optimize notification bell, and make a standardized component (ill do this)